thednp/vite-plugin-vanjs/README.md

 ### Router
-The **vite-plugin-vanjs** provides a router with load and preload ability, code splitting and lazy loading, all via the exported `@vanjs/router`.
-This functionality is still in an early stage, but it manages to work with both Server Side Rendering (SSR) when using an appropriate starter template, as well as Client Side Rendering (CSR/SPA - your classic VanJS app), as we'll see in the example below.
+The **vite-plugin-vanjs** provides a router with load and preload capability, code splitting and lazy loading, all via the exported `@vanjs/router` module.
+This functionality is still in early stages, but it manages to work with both Server Side Rendering (SSR) when using an appropriate starter template, as well as Client Side Rendering (CSR/SPA - your classic VanJS app), as we'll see in the example below.

 Here's a basic example, let's start with the `app.ts`: